cosmos/gaia/RELEASING.md

 If the feature/fix branches are for a backport release, `main` branch already contains the commits for the next major release  `vn`, the feature/fix branch's PR should target at `Release/vn-1` rather than `main`.

 ## Release Procedure
+### Concept

+The release procedure always contains these steps:
+* prepare release branch and add `CHANGELOG.md` with relevant changes
+* create a tag (using git or Github UI)
+* wait for the automated release process to complete and upload artifacts
+* modify release notes if needed

 ### Checks and tests